AFOOT and light-hearted, I take to the open road,

 Then I get more details about Zdenek’s story: old, abandoned and fat he keeps drinking his vodka and lives like a pig in a stall.
 He is still an eager beaver communist and clings to his rights of living in “ party-given “ residence, which is now a private property of Martin.
 The part of his flat is a stinky ruin, to such an extend, that Ivana and Martin gave him a newly renovated flat in a house to be able to disinfect and refurbish this dungeon.
 Not only Zdenek was a phantom of the past.
 The bitterest memory was an OLD LADY.
 This is how they recalled her: an old witch.
 She was from the real high communist party member family.
 Got not only a part of Martin’s house , but the confiscated palace of a Czech “ bourgeois’ in the center of Vienna, plus another big house outside of Prague.
 A rich untouchable communist. “ She was so hard to get rid of “ – says Martin “ First she demanded an incredible amount of money to leave.
 Then, when I pointed out that according to the law she looses her right to live in a place if she had not occupied it for a specific number of years- she put her witchy smile and said : Then, denounce me and put me to the court.
 YOU WILL SEE WHO I AM THEN!”

 The dreadful thing is – she was right!
 Martin only won the first instance of a court, but lost one after another the 3 successive ones.
 AND HE LEARNT: THE COMMUNISM IS NOT OVER; THERE ARE STILL COMMUNISTS IN THE COURTS OF JUSTICE, AMONG THE JUDGES, CONNECTED TO THE JUDGES, COMMUNISTS IN THE POLICE AND COMMUNIST IN ALL THE INSTITUTIONS.
 HOW CAN THERE BE A JUSTICE THEN?!
-COMMUNISTS ARE EVERYWHERE!
+COMM

 This sad truth cannot be beaten.
 But life and time has a different truth.
 The OLD WICH died soon after, liberating Martin’s house by one more horrible tenant for FREE.